 11. Ravensbourne University

 Situated on the doorstep of the O2 Arena, Ravensbourne University is an exceptional place to study in the capital for those looking to pursue a career in creative and digital media.
-Whether you’re interested in fashion or photography, this fantastic college boasts a fantastic campus right on the Greenwich Peninsula, connecting this awesome university to the rest of the city via the tube network.
+Whether you’re interested in fashion or photography, this fantastic college boasts an incredible campus on the Greenwich Peninsula, connecting this excellent university to the rest of the city via the tube network.

 6 Penrose Way (Greenwich) | Website